 Recognizing the humanity, passion, and commitment of home health aides will help you attract and retain the best aides for your loved ones.
 It may seem simple, but open communication, genuine, uncompromising respect, and a safe, welcoming workplace with amenities will take you a very long way.

-Dr. Charlene Brown is the CEO & Founder of Caregiver Jobs Now, a caregiver marketplace and jobs platform connecting caregiving professionals to meaningful jobs in senior care.
+Dr. Charlene Brown is the CEO & Founder of CNA Simulations VR and Caregiver Jobs Now, a caregiver marketplace and jobs platform connecting caregiving professionals to meaningful jobs in senior care.
 She is Board-certified in Preventive Medicine, a graduate of Harvard Medical School, and licensed to practice medicine in the State of Maryland.